NoeliaMGU/classroom--cities-game--2021/src/main/resources/blog/2021-12-11_upgrade_potato_store.md

  * Build the "Potato store".
  <!-- SNAPSHOT status=200 -->

-Posar un cost: ex, 2 steel
+### Then upgrade the potato store
+The price to upgrade is 2 steel.
  * Given that the "leonard" "city" "Capital" has resource "steel" count 2.

-Afegir el leveledComponent al Potato store
  * Go to the contained "deck" "Potato store".
  * The _level_ number should be 1.

-Crear el PotatoStoreUpgrader
  * The resource modifier for "potato" maximum should be 5.
  * Upgrade the level.
  <!-- SNAPSHOT status=200 -->